nintervik/vmWalkingKit/README.md

 3. Before changing any parameter or importing/saving a preset pause the animation and play it back once the changes are done.
 3. Close any other programs that you don't need while using the tool.

-You can visualize the framerate of the scene by looking at the number displayed on the right bottom corner of the viewport.Anything below 20 fps is an indication of bad performance.
+You can visualize the framerate of the scene by looking at the number displayed on the right bottom corner of the viewport.
+Anything below 20 fps is an indication of bad performance.

 <img src="imgs/framerate_display.png" width="500">